MotazBellah/Matching-game/README.md

 The program is written in Javascript

 # Run
-Open the HTML file with you browser and have fun
+Open the HTML file with your browser and have fun